helpermethod/node-super-dev/README.md

 Requires the `--unstable` option to be set.

-Will setup Node to be run with ES6 feature enabled by default.
+Will setup Node to be run with ES6 features enabled by default.

 When no `--unstable` option is provided a warning will be shown.